infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Child Safety.md

 > [!info]- Training and sensitization of stakeholders
 >   - Visitors and other strangers go through a sensitization program before interaction with children
->   - CCI Staff trained rigorously in safety practices and protocols
+>   - CCI Staff trained rigorously in safety practices and protocols, gender sensitiziation, behavior management etc.
 >   - Associated stakeholders such as school teachers, parents etc also undergo sensitization training